mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 #### Remove bootable disc

-21. Finally you have grown through this long journey and have it successfully installed.
+21. Congratulation!!
+Finally you have successfully installed it.
 Just one more thing before we cheer, you need to remove the optical drive just like unplugging your bootable USB when the Windows installation is completed on a host machine!

     The VM will restart automatically, just close the window and choose "Power off".